 What is an advisory notice that a thing is not a road vehicle?

-The Road Vehicle Standards (RVS) legislation, administered by the Department of Infrastructure, Transport, Regional Development and Communications (the department), regulates road vehicles.
+The Road Vehicle Standards (RVS) legislation, administered by the department, regulates road vehicles.
 All road vehicles require permission before they can be imported into Australia.

 While vehicles that are not road vehicles are not regulated under the legislation, to assist other regulatory bodies (for example Australian Border Force) identify which vehicles are road vehicles and which vehicles are not road vehicles, the department has the power to issue advisory notices to things it has assessed as not being road vehicles.